The Obsession with Success

-When you realize that your neighbourhood is a second level of family and helping others is a cornerstone value that you can teach by being generous, you are ready for a new direction.
-For some of the very wealthy, we see this now, as many share whatever wealth they have achieved with those who need help, by providing good health and education.
+When you realize that your neighborhood is the second level of family and helping others is a cornerstone value that you can teach by being generous, you are ready for a new direction.
+For some of the very wealthy, we see this now, as many share whatever wealth they have achieved with those who need help, by providing excellent health and education.
 It is what drives them to go beyond what is possible.

 Carefully defining success for ourselves is crucial.
-Climbing up a ladder to the top rung and finding the ladder is on the wrong building is absolutely heartbreaking.
-Think clearly and define carefully your idea of success.
-Pick the right building
+Climbing up a ladder to the top rung and finding the ladder is on the wrong building is heartbreaking.
+Think clearly and carefully define your idea of success.
+Pick the right structure.

 The Obsession to Get Better

 The obsession with purchasable success has made those unable to compete depressed.
 Many young people are taking opioids for depression.
 As the impossibility of the purchasable dream becomes evident, anger, depression, and self-delusion take over.

-On the other hand, there is an obsession that drives people to get better, to be more than what they are now, to give their families a better life than what they have had, and to give their children better education.
-With a solid definition of success, they spend their time and energy to develop a more sensible world .
+On the other hand, there is an obsession that drives people to get better, to be more than what they are now, to give their families a better life than what they have had, and to give their children a better education.
+With a solid definition of success, they spend their time and energy to develop a more sensible world.
 What's wrong with this?

 Where Do We Stand?

-Obsession can be good.
+Obsession can be useful.
 It pushes us to succeed and to achieve more.
-It is when we allow others to determine for us what we value in life or what is valuable in life and drive ourselves to achieve those regardless of its impact on our personal life, then, it has to stop.
+It is when we allow others to determine for us what we value in life or what is valuable in life and drive ourselves to accomplish those regardless of its impact on our personal experience, then, it has to stop.

 Because we want to belong, we don't want others to look down on us.
 We want to be the ones looking down on them.
 We say to ourselves, "Once I get to have the biggest house on the block and the best car, too, I'll stop."

 Time to assess where we stand.
-Are we to feed this obsession created by the market, or focus our energy in better direction?
+Are we to feed this obsession created by the market or focus our energy in a better direction?